Recently, Hawaii Gov. Neil Abercrombie signed into law a bill that is aimed to protect minors from the dangers of indoor tanning.

 Hawaii is the tenth state to pass legislation that prohibits minors under the age of 18 from indoor tanning, which will go into effect immediately.
 The following states have also passed similar legislation – Vermont, California, Illinois, Louisiana, Minnesota, Oregon, Nevada, Texas and Washington.

 Minors under the age of 18 living in Oregon and Washington can use indoor tanning if, and only if, they have a prescription written by a physician.

 Connecticut, New Jersey and Pennsylvania took it a step further and passed a law prohibiting minors under the age of 17 from using indoor tanning beds.

-In a recent press release, the American Academy of Dermatology Association (AADA) commends the state of Hawaii for joining the fight against skin cancer, including melanoma, the deadliest form of skin cancer.
+In a recent, the American Academy of Dermatology Association (AADA) commends the state of Hawaii for joining the fight against skin cancer, including melanoma, the deadliest form of skin cancer.

 “The risk for developing melanoma increases by 59 percent in individuals who have been exposed to UV radiation from indoor tanning devices, and the risk increase with each subsequent use,” said board-certified Brett M. Coldiron, MD, FAAD, and president of the AADA in a press release.
 “Since 2.3 million teens tan indoors in the United States annually, restricting teens’ access to indoor tanning is critical to preventing skin cancer.”